kengentenerende/ThreatHunting/THP_EID_LOG_SIEM.md

 |    106             |    generated when a new task is created, but it does not necessarily mean that the task has been executed |
 |    200             |    action run - Windows Task Scheduler logs |
 |    201             |    action completed - Windows Task Scheduler logs |

+Automatically start a process at a certain time, either once or periodically Used by malware for
+- Persistence
+- Lateral Movement

+Configure event logging for scheduled task creation and changes by enabling the *Microsoft-Windows-TaskScheduler/Operational* setting within the event logging service Several events will then be logged on scheduled task activity, including:
+- Event ID *106* on Windows 7, Server 2008 R2 - Scheduled task registered
+- Event ID *140* on Windows 7, Server 2008 R2 / 4702 on Windows 10, Server 2016 - Scheduled task updated
+- Event ID *141* on Windows 7, Server 2008 R2 / 4699 on Windows 10, Server 2016 - Scheduled task deleted
+- Event ID *4698* on Windows 10, Server 2016 - Scheduled task created
+- Event ID *4699* on Windows 10, Server 2016 - Scheduled task deleted
+- Event ID *4700* on Windows 10, Server 2016 - Scheduled task enabled
+- Event ID *4701* on Windows 10, Server 2016 - Scheduled task disabled

 ## Hunting Service Creations